takenet/textc-csharp/README.md

 > to drink a coffee
 Reminder 'drink a coffee' added successfully for 'someday'

+> to drink a beer
+There's no match for the specified input

 > remind me tomorrow
 What do you want to be reminded tomorrow?
 > to do the laundry